disjfa/symfony-grunt-sass/README.md

 Symfony Grunt Sass Edition
 =====================

-This is a Symfony Edition that replaces uses grunt configuration for styles and javascripts.
+This is a Symfony Edition that uses a grunt configuration for styles and javascripts.
 I built a way where i can create and edit my styles and javascripts and symfony does not need to worry about a configuration.
 You can build check and create a complete javascript file using es6.
 Watch your files being created on the fly and test your application.
 And when you are done create the minified files